BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **FEM**\
 The SCs needs to keep the FE definition.
 For example, a Panel instance may be defined by the following FE elements: 1, 3, 7.
-The system shall store this data as well.
+The CS shall store this data as well.
 However, the DCG nodes do not store the SCs only.
 Hence, the FE linkage shall be defined within the SCs only.
 However, including a string field in the dtype is not a good practice.